 Government and NHS advice

-We have been sent three posters carrying advice which you can view by clicking on the links below.here.
+The most up to date advice from the Government is available here.
 In particular please read the advice on self-isolation.
 Advice from the NHS is available here.
 For a global view the World Health Organisation web site is a good place to start.

 Scams capitalising on coronavirus